percyliang/sempre/TUTORIAL.md

     `city with the largest area`

-    `states bordering Oregon and Washington`

     `top 5 cities by area`

     `countries whose capitals have area at least 500 squared kilometers`

+    `states bordering Oregon and Washington`

-    `second tallest mountain in Europe`
+    `second tallest mountain in France`

     `country with the most number of rivers`